speedyleion/speedyleion.github.io/_posts/2021-11-19-python-poetry-launcher.markdown

 forth between branches without having to directly interact with too many oddities of each branch.

-All that to say, I would like to avoid devlopers having to do:
+All that to say, I would like to avoid developers having to do:
 ```
     poetry run foo.py make-coffee
 ```